 - Pelvic pain

-Diet and PCOS
+Diet and PMOS

-- Beverages such as water, low-fat or fat-free milk or a fortified soy beverage.
+- Beverages such as water, low-fat or fat-free milk or a fortified soy beverage

-Physical Activity and PCOS
+Physical Activity and PMOS

-Regular physical activity can help alleviate symptoms of PCOS.
+Regular physical activity can help alleviate symptoms of PMOS.
 Get moving with at least 30 minutes of moderate-intensity physical activity most days of the week.
 Increase muscle mass with strength-training activities at least two times per week.

 Find a Nutrition Expert